llm-bible/llm-bible.github.io/_publications/ferraretto2023explanation.markdown

 bibkey: ferraretto2023explanation
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2301.10521"}
-tags: ['GPT', 'Interpretability And Explainability', 'Model Architecture', 'Uncategorized']
+tags: ['GPT', 'Interpretability And Explainability', 'Model Architecture']
 ---
 Recent work has shown that inducing a large language model (LLM) to generate explanations prior to outputting an answer is an effective strategy to improve